yrutschle/sslh/doc/config.md

-usual fashion, and forward packets to the appropriate target. `sslh` will then remember the association between remote host to target server for 60 seconds by default, which can be overriden with `udp_timeout`.
+usual fashion, and forward packets to the appropriate target. `sslh` will then remember the association between remote host to target server for 60 seconds by default, which can be overridden with `udp_timeout`.
 This allows to process both single-datagram protocols such as DNS, and connection-based protocols such as QUIC.